seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 By both your wills.

 **POSTHUMUS LEONATUS**
-If you can make’t apparent
+If you can make't apparent
 That you have tasted her in bed, my hand
 And ring is yours; if not, the foul opinion
 You had of her pure honour gains or loses